 Medical Assisting/Patient Services

-Medical Assistants assist the physicians and nurses with examining and treating patients.
+Professional Medical Assistants assist the physicians and nurses with examining and treating patients.
 The objective of this program is to provide students with the knowledge and skills to work at an entry-level position at a medical facility.
-The program provides the knowledge and skills in the structure and systems of the human body, procedures to assist the nurses and physicians, injections, vein-punctures, and emergency procedures, including EKG rhythm recognition.
-In addition to clinical skills, the program also trains medical assistants to be able to perform the administrative as well as patient support services functions that keep a medical practice operating, including such skills as telephone techniques, written communications, scheduling, referrals, ordering supplies, controlling inventory, and maintaining records.
-Upon successful completion of the program a diploma awarded.
+Our medical assistant diploma program provides the knowledge and skills in the structure and systems of the human body, procedures to assist the nurses and physicians, injections, vein-punctures, and emergency procedures, including EKG rhythm recognition.
+In addition to clinical skills, the medical assisting training course also trains medical assistants to be able to perform the administrative as well as patient support services functions that keep a medical practice operating, including such skills as telephone techniques, written communications, scheduling, referrals, ordering supplies, controlling inventory, and maintaining records.

 Program duration is 36 weeks for part time students.
 Currently offered from 8:00am to 12:35pm, Monday through Thursday on campus.

-Hands-on, instructor-led didactic training in the college lab including 200 hours of clinical externship.
+Hands-on, instructor-led clinical training in the college medical lab including 200 hours of clinical externship in a healthcare environment.

 Class sizes are typically less that 15 students.

-As a graduate from our program you will have learned medical terminology, anatomy, physiology, disease processes, customer service skills, as well as a variety routine medical procedures.
-You will also be prepared for the reputable Medical Assistant certification from the National Center for Competency Testing (NCCT) certifying agency.
+As a graduate from our program you will have learned medical terminology, anatomy, physiology, disease processes, customer service skills, as well as a variety routine clinical medical procedures.
+You will also be prepared for the National Certified Medical Assistant certification from the National Center for Competency Testing (NCCT) certifying agency.